NativeForms/framework-src/README.md

 ### Remote JS Debuggging and Hot Reload

-Don't forget to Enable Remote JS Debugging, Live Reload, and Hot Reload in your application running in the Device Emulator.
+Don't forget to Enable Remote JS Debugging and Hot Reload in your application running in the Device Emulator.
 This can be configued from the Developer Menu (Command+D on Mac).

 ### Visual Studio Code